 All CCESL Student Programs expose students to these concepts.
 Programs focus on various levels of depth and complexity from awareness and knowledge, to skill development, to application through action, then application through integration across experiences/programs/activities, and finally adaptation, moving beyond your own project and contributing to our shared understanding.
 The aim is to build students’ knowledge, skills, and commitments over time.

-CCESL’s Four Pathways to Community-Engaged Knowledge, Skills, & Commitments
+CCESL’s Framework for Community-Engaged Knowledge, Skills, & Commitments

 We employ a set of knowledge, skills, and commitments through our student programs that are aligned with this approach.
 We believe that students’ capacity to do authentic, ethical community-engaged work is enhanced when they Think, Connect, Act, Reflect.

-Including exercising critical self-awareness of one’s identities, privilege, and the Four I's of Oppression, while engaging in constant critical reflection, centering the knowledge and voices of frontline communities, and actively working against white supremacy.
+Use an Anti-oppression Analysis to inform action, including exercising critical self-awareness of one’s identities, privilege, and the Four I's of Oppression, while centering the knowledge and voices of frontline communities and actively working against white supremacy.